andreacorra/andreacorra.github.io/_pages/research.md

 ## Depredation risk analysis
-Lead by [Adrienne Gastineau, PhD](https://www.researchgate.net/profile/Steffen_Mumme), the work aims at identifying factors associated with depredations on livestock by brown bears in Western Europe, specifically on Pyrenean and Alpine bears.
+Led by [Adrienne Gastineau, PhD](https://www.researchgate.net/profile/Steffen_Mumme), the work aims at identifying factors associated with depredations on livestock by brown bears in Western Europe, specifically on Pyrenean and Alpine bears.

 As part of her PhD, Adrienne has studied brown bear damage events on livestock in the Pyrenees, France (see the article published on [Biological Conservation](https://www.sciencedirect.com/science/article/pii/S0006320719309449)).
 The work aimed at going beyond the primary vulnerability analysis of pastoral areas and to undertake a spatially explicit study at different spatial (landscape, individual home range) and temporal scales (intra- and inter-annual variations).
 The current research aims to study the pattern of spatiotemporal depredation for both Pyrenean and Alpine bears.